-Table 110.
+Table 112.
 Video Instructions: vmad

 vmad Integer byte/half-word/word multiply-accumulate.
-Syntax // 32-bit scalar operation vmad.dtype.atype.btype{.sat}{.scale} .dtype = .atype = .btype = { .u32, .s32 }; .asel = .bsel = { .b0, .b1, .b2, .b3, .h0, .h1 }; .scale = { .shr7, .shr15 }; Description Calculate (ab) + c, with optional operand negates, "plus one" mode, and scaling.
+Syntax // 32-bit scalar operation vmad.dtype.atype.btype{.sat}{.scale} .scale = { .shr7, .shr15 }; Description Calculate (ab) + c, with optional operand negates, "plus one" mode, and scaling.
 The source operands support optional negation with some restrictions.
 Although PTX syntax allows separate negation of the a and b operands, internally this is represented as negation of the product (ab).
 That is, (ab) is negated if and only if exactly one of a or b is negated.
 PTX allows negation of either (ab) or c The "plus one" mode (.po) computes (ab) + c + 1, which is used in computing averages.
 Source operands may not be negated in .po mode.
-The intermediate result of (ab) is unsigned if atype and btype are unsigned and the product (ab) is not negated; otherwise, the intermediate result is signed.
+The intermediate result of $(a^b)$ is unsigned if atype and btype are unsigned and the product $(a^b)$ is not negated; otherwise, the intermediate result is signed.
 Input c has the same sign as the intermediate result.
 The final result is unsigned if the intermediate result is unsigned and c is not negated.
-Depending on the sign of the a and b operands, and the operand negates, the following combinations of operands are supported for VMAD: (U32 U32) + U32 // intermediate unsigned; final unsigned -(U32 U32) + S32 // intermediate signed; final signed (U32 U32) - U32 // intermediate unsigned; final signed (U32 S32) + S32 // intermediate signed; final signed -(U32 S32) + S32 // intermediate signed; final signed (U32 S32) - S32 // intermediate signed; final signed (U32 S32) - S32 // intermediate signed; final signed (U32 U32) + S32 // intermediate signed; final signed (S32 U32) + S32 // intermediate signed; final signed (S32 U32) - S32 // intermediate signed; final signed (S32 U32) - S32 // intermediate signed; final signed (S32 S32) + S32 // intermediate signed; final signed (S32 S32) + S32 // intermediate signed; final signed (S32 S32) - S32 // intermedi
+Depending on the sign of the a and b operands, and the operand negates, the following combinations of operands are supported for VMAD: (U32 U32) + U32 // intermediate unsigned; final unsigned -(U32 U32) + S32 // intermediate signed; final signed (U32 U32) - U32 // intermediate unsigned; final signed (U32 S32) + S32 // intermediate signed; final signed -(U32 S32) + S32 // intermediate signed; final signed (U32 S32) + S32 // intermediate signed; final signed (S32 U32) + S32 // intermediate signed; final signed -(S32 U32) + S32 // intermediate signed; final signed (S32 U32) - S32 // intermediate signed; final signed (S32 S32) + S32 // intermediate signed; final signed -(S32 S32) + S32 // intermediate signed; final signed (S32 S32) - S32 // intermediate signed; final signed The intermediate result is optionally scaled via right-shift; this result is sign-extended if the final result is signed, and zero-extended otherwise.
+The final result is optionally saturated to the appropriate 32-bit range based on the type (signed or unsigned) of the final result.